UCL/rsd-engineeringcourse/session02/02licensing.md

 ###This course

-This course is distributed under the CC-BY license.
+This course is distributed under the [Creative Commons By Attribution license](https://creativecommons.org/licenses/by/3.0/).
-Which means you can modify it, and use it to teach your own course, so long as you credit UCL RITS.
+Which means you can modify it, and use it to teach your own course, so long as you credit [UCL Research IT Services](http://www.ucl.ac.uk/research-it-services/homepage).

 ###Disclaimer